 The Award recognizes outstanding public interest lawyers whose work best exemplifies its namesake’s legacy of fearless, uncompromising and creative advocacy on behalf of marginalized people.

 - A cash prize of $10,000 to one recipient each year plus transportation and lodging, in full, to the ACS National Convention in Washington, DC to accept the Award in person

-- An award of $2500 will be given to the recipient's organization, or if the recipient is employed by a government entity, to an organization of the recipient's choosing, subject to ACS's approval.
+- An award of $2,500 to the recipient's organization, or if the recipient is employed by a government entity, to an appropriate organization of the recipient's choosing, subject to ACS's approval.

-- An award of $2500 will be given to a finalist if the judges choose one
+- An award of $2,500 to a finalist if the judges choose one

-To be considered for the 2015 Award, applicants must:
+To be considered for the 2016 Award, nominees must: